 Your hero: My dad – he sacrificed his life to be a missionary in South America when there were other opportunities elsewhere.
 He has a true spirit of giving.

 Chris joined the TSP team in May of 2006 as a human resource specialist as TSP’s first and only recruiter.
 After two years, Chris was promoted to the company’s first-ever human resources manager.
 During his five-year tenure as HR manager, he grew this team and managed every aspect of talent management and talent acquisition.
-Most recently, Chris served as director of strategic initiatives, where he oversaw the launch of TSP’s first social media campaign, a rebranding initiative, creation and design of marketing collateral, website redesign and copy rewrite, and video production.
+Most recently, Chris served as director of strategic initiatives, where he oversaw the launch of TSP’s first social media campaign, a rebranding initiative, creation and design of marketing collateral, website redesign and copy rewrite, and even a little video production.

 Even though Chris will say that TSP was his first “real” job, before TSP he worked in the medical field as an operating room manager for a cosmetic surgery practice in the Plano area.
-He received a Bachelor of Science and Arts in Human Ecology from the University of Texas at Austin where he was also an active member of Phi Kappa Psi fraternity.
+He received a Bachelor of Arts in Human Ecology from the University of Texas at Austin where he was also an active member of Phi Kappa Psi fraternity.
 While working at TSP, Chris also received his master’s certificate in Human Resource Management from Villanova University.

-Favorite Restaurant: Uchi in Austin, TX
+Favorite Restaurant: Uchi

 Dream Travel Destination: Grecian Islands